Governors

 Andrew grew up in Redbridge on the edge of London but has lived in Buckinghamshire for the last 30 years.
 He studied Computer Science at City University in London and initially he worked in the design and development of computer systems mainly for the banking industry including a stint based in Singapore.
 Andrew changed in the mid-90s to marketing, but still in the software industry, and he has undertaken a wide range of business marketing roles for global organisations.
 Until his retirement he was Marketing Director for the payments business within NCR.

 Andrew first became a Governor in the mid 90s at his children’s Primary School.
 As they moved to Secondary he too moved and joined the Governing Board at Chesham Park Community College and later led it through the transition to Chiltern Hills Academy where he is currently Chair of the Trustees.
-He is also on the Local Governing Board at Great Missenden Primary Academy and is a committee member of the Buckinghamshire Association of School Governors.
+He is also on the board of Knowledge Schools Trust.

 Roger was born and grew up in Kent.
 After school he won a commission in the Royal Marines and served for 10 years at home and abroad from a base in Devon.
 Then, as a mature student he studied computer science at Exeter University and worked for a short while as a software engineer.
 He and his young family moved from Exeter to his current home in Pitstone in the mid 80s when he joined the civil service.
 He worked in a variety of roles in government until just after the London Olympics.
 After a few years working for a global design and engineering company he left to establish his own consultancy specialising in infrastructure protection strategies.